 Head toward the East River via Fulton Street to visit the Seaport (tel.
 212/732-8257; Subway: 2, 3, 4, 5, A, C, J, M to Fulton St.).
-It has a collection of fun shops, including SJP (93 South St.), which is actress Sarah Jessica Parker's shoe store, and the wonderful McNally Jackson Books (4 Fulton St.), plus stunning harbor vistas and a collection of eateries.
+It has a collection of fun shops, including the wonderful McNally Jackson Books (4 Fulton St.), and The Canvass (93 South St.) a clothing store that sells only sustainable, small producer clothing, plus stunning harbor vistas and a collection of eateries.
 In recent years, a number of outdoor and indoor farmers markets have popped up in this neighborhood, making the outdoor scene quite lively.
-There's also an outpost of TKTS here for all your theater ticket needs.
+There's also the Tin Building a collection of specialty food stores and restaurants in a historic building, curated by celebrity chef Jean-Georges.
 For a full direcctory of stores, visit www.seaportdistrict.nyc.

 Don’t expect to find the bargain of a lifetime on Chinatown’s crowded streets—those Louis Vuitton bags at street stands are most definitely fakes—but there’s always great browsing.
 The fish and herbal markets along Canal, Mott, Mulberry, and Elizabeth streets are fun for their bustle and rare finds—as well as for the handful of Italian food markets still hanging on from the Little Italy days.